Frequently Asked Questions

 An Independent Marriage Celebrant has certain obligations under the Marriage Act 1955.
 I will explain these to you during our first meeting.
 Once these obligations are met, the contents of the marriage ceremony are up to you.
 I can write the entire ceremony as overseen by you or guide you in writing your own ceremony.
 You may wish to include symbols, a special dedication or a cultural tradition or ritual.

-Do you do same sex marriages?
+Do you do same gender marriages?

 Who can act as a witness to the ceremony?